LiSSA-Approach/pybpmn-uml/README.md

 [Installation](#installation), [Development](#development) and [Dependency Management](#dependency-management) hasn't changed.

-## README of original repository - pybmn
+## README of original repository - pybpmn

 Starter code for using the [hdBPMN] dataset for diagram recognition research.